 They were wading into the debate within interest waiver During the moratorium, Uday Kotak, chief executive and managing director of Kotak Mahindra Bank, on Thursday said as they must balance the interest of both depositors and creditors, lenders are not in favor of the transfer.

-This assumes significance as the was told by the Supreme Court on Thursday Reserve Bank of India (RBI), at the interest waiver case, that the economic part is not greater than health of these people.
+This assumes significance as the was told by the Supreme Court on Thursday Reserve Bank of India (RBI), at the interest waiver case, that the economic part is not greater than the health of these people.
 “Permitting a moratorium but offering no aid interest is more destructive,” the apex court told the banking regulator.

-The RBI had filed a counter-affidavit on Wednesday, stating it doesn’t believe it wise to go to get a driven waiver of interest as such a move would risk the viability of banks and also jeopardise the interest of depositors.
+The RBI had filed a counter-affidavit on Wednesday, stating it doesn’t believe it wise to go to get a driven waiver of interest as such a move would risk the viability of banks and also jeopardize the interest of depositors.

-Depositor is in the crux of the financial system.
+The depositor is in the crux of the financial system.
 So, the rule should have some equilibrium.

 The RBI has said a loan is a commercial contract between the lender And borrower, and the rate of interest reflects that.
-The bank contended that the advantages of an interest rate would entail a cost, that shouldn’t be transferred to banks.
+The bank contended that the advantages of an interest rate would entail a cost that shouldn’t be transferred to banks.